 For example, here is the Wilkinson Eye Center policy for eyelash extensions: “If you get eyelash extensions done on a regular basis, we may encourage you to have them removed before Lasik.
 Long, artificial eyelashes may get in the way of the surgery and make it harder for us to do our job.
 If you can’t have them removed, we may trim them down a little bit so they aren’t in the way.”

-How Long After Surgery Can You Wear Eyelash Extensions?
+How Long After Surgery Should You Wait Before Having Eyelash Extensions?

 Most surgeons would recommend avoiding makeup or any facial product for up to 3 weeks after rhinoplasty.